 Similar to MassDOT's Highway Division, the MBTA, CATA, and MWRTA identify transit system preservation and modernization needs using asset management systems, by developing their TAM plans, and by monitoring federally required performance measures relating to asset condition.
 Other processes also inform these agencies' understanding of these needs.
-In its 2017 Strategic Plan, the MBTA acknowledged its existing backlog of projects and set a goal to bring all of the MBTA's assets, including fleets and facilities, to a state of good repair within 15 years; the Strategic Plan also included a spending plan and other action steps to achieve this goal.17 Meanwhile, the MBTA's Focus40 plan establishes several systemwide programs that address MBTA modernization needs:
+In its 2017 Strategic Plan, the MBTA acknowledged its existing backlog of projects and set a goal to bring all of the MBTA's assets, including fleets and facilities, to a state of good repair within 15 years; the Strategic Plan also included a spending plan and other action steps to achieve this goal.
+Meanwhile, the MBTA's Focus40 plan establishes several systemwide programs that address MBTA modernization needs:

-- The Accessibility and Paratransit Program identifies projects and initiatives to improve the accessibility of MBTA stations and stops. - The Customer Experience Program includes the implementation of the MBTA's next • automated fare collection system, as well as other station and system upgrades to modernize lighting, communications, and other infrastructure.
+- The Accessibility and Paratransit Program identifies projects and initiatives to improve the accessibility of MBTA stations and stops. - The Customer Experience Program includes the implementation of the MBTA's next automated fare collection system, as well as other station and system upgrades to modernize lighting, communications, and other infrastructure. - The Resiliency Program implements identified resiliency projects, such as those to protect the Blue Line, the Green Line portal at Fenway, and the Charlestown sea wall.
+It also supports MBTA vulnerability assessments and the implementation of recommendations from assessments.

-17 https://cdn.mbta.com/sites/default/files/fmcb-meeting-docs/reports-policies/2017-mbta-strategic-plan.pdf, page 23.
+16 https://cdn.mbta.com/sites/default/files/fmcb-meeting-docs/reports-policies/2017-mbta-strategic-plan.pdf, page 23.